Sport in Portsmouth

 - Outdoor courts and pitches for sports including football, rugby, netball and tennis

-- A new £55 million sports facility that will be finished in 2021, including an 8-lane swimming pool, 175 station gym, climbing wall and ski simulator
+- Ravelin Sports Centre opening in 2022, will offer an 8 lane swimming pool, 175 station gym, climbing wall and ski simulator

 Gym membership for students

-You can get a Student Health and Fitness Membership from only £8.25 a month.
-This is unbeatable value.
-You can sign up for a monthly, 6-monthly or annual plan.
+You can get an all-inclusive Student Health and Fitness Membership from only £15 a month.

-With gym membership, you can access all our gym equipment, over 70 instructor-led and virtual fitness classes a week, and unlimited racket sport bookings.
+With a gym membership, you can access all our gym equipment, instructor-led and virtual fitness classes each week, and unlimited racket sport bookings.
 Whether you're competing at the highest level of sport, want to improve your fitness, or are just looking to let off steam during your studies, our student gym membership has got you covered.

 St Paul's Gym

-St Paul's Gym is open 7 days a week and has free weights, cardio machines, resistance machines, functional equipment and a sports hall.
+St Paul's Gym has free weights, cardio machines, resistance machines, functional equipment and a sports hall.

 Our sports teams regularly take part in leagues and competitions against other universities.
-Some of our larger clubs compete every week.
+Most of our larger clubs compete every week.

-We have 24 competitive teams, including rugby, football, hockey and netball.
+We have over 35 competitive teams, including rugby, football, hockey and netball.
 If you get picked for a team, you could represent the University in British Universities and Colleges Sports (BUCS) competitions.

 University sports leagues

-You can pit yourself against other students and staff teams in our campus leagues, including five-a-side football, badminton and tennis.
+You can pit yourself against other students and staff teams in our campus leagues, including 5-a-side football, badminton and tennis.

 Taking part in our leagues is a great way to stay fit and healthy while playing a sport you love, without the commitment.
 You can play with your friends, course mates or make new friends.
 The winners of our leagues get the chance to compete in Varsity against Southampton University in the Intra Cup.